Queen Elizabeth II Health Sciences Centre

-Queen Elizabeth II Health Sciences Centre, in Halifax, Nova Scotia, Canada, is a large teaching hospital and Level 1 Trauma Centre affiliated with Dalhousie University.
+Queen Elizabeth II Health Sciences Centre, in Halifax, Nova Scotia, Canada, is a large teaching hospital affiliated with Dalhousie University.
 The QEII cares for adult patients.
 Pediatric patients within the region are cared for at the IWK Health Centre.
 Administratively, the QEII is part of the Nova Scotia Health Authority.

 History

-The Queen Elizabeth II Health Sciences Centre was formed by an order in council during a health care administration reorganization in 1994.
-The amalgamation was formalized by legislation in 1995–96.
-The current hospital, opened by Elizabeth II, Queen of Canada, on 15 August 1994, is an amalgamation of four formerly independent hospitals and health care centres; the Victoria General Hospital, the Camp Hill Medical Centre, the Cancer Treatment Research Foundation, and the Nova Scotia Rehabilitation Centre.
+The Queen Elizabeth II Health Sciences Centre was created through an amalgamation of four Halifax health-care centres, namely: the Victoria General Hospital, the Camp Hill Medical Centre, the Cancer Treatment and Research Foundation, and the Nova Scotia Rehabilitation Centre.
 The former Halifax Infirmary and Camp Hill Hospital had previously merged to form the Camp Hill Medical Centre in 1988.
+Elizabeth II, Queen of Canada, named the new hospital on 15 August 1994.
+The QEII was formally created by an Order in Council in September 1994.
+The amalgamation was finalized by legislation (the Queen Elizabeth II Health Sciences Centre Act) in 1996.

-The Halifax Infirmary was established by the Sisters of Charity of Saint Vincent de Paul in 1886 with a new building constructed at the intersection of Queen and Morris Streets in 1933.
+The Halifax Infirmary was established by the Sisters of Charity of Saint Vincent de Paul (Halifax) in 1886 with a new building constructed at the intersection of Queen and Morris Streets in 1933.
 The Sisters of Charity operated the hospital until it was taken over by the provincial government in 1973.
 Until 1973, the Halifax Infirmary functioned largely as the city's Roman Catholic hospital.
 The building was closed when the present Halifax Infirmary on Summer Street opened in 1998; the "new Infirmary" has consolidated all emergency and outpatient services for the Queen Elizabeth II Health Sciences Centre, eliminating duplication between the Infirmary and Victoria General.

 Camp Hill Hospital was founded by the Canadian military in 1917 as temporary lodgings for casualties of the First World War.
-It was constructed on the east side of Robie Street across from Cherry Street and was expanded repeatedly throughout the years.
-In 1971 the City of Halifax founded the Abbie J. Lane hospital adjacent to Camp Hill on the corner of Jubilee Road (now Veteran's Memorial Lane) and Summer Street.
-In 1987 the Camp Hill Veterans' Memorial building was opened, and the original Camp Hill facilities were subsequently demolished.
+It was constructed on the east side of Robie Street across from Cherry Street and was expanded throughout the years.
+In 1971, the City of Halifax founded the Abbie J. Lane hospital adjacent to Camp Hill on the corner of Jubilee Road (now Veteran's Memorial Lane) and Summer Street.
+In 1987, the Camp Hill Veterans' Memorial building was opened, and the original Camp Hill facilities were subsequently demolished.
 The new Veteran's Memorial Building, the Abbie J. Lane Hospital, and the Halifax Infirmary on Queen Street were merged to form the Camp Hill Medical Centre.
 By 1992, planning had begun for construction of the new Halifax Infirmary building to replace the aging Queen Street facilities and relocate the Infirmary to the Camp Hill Medical Centre Summer Street campus.